-Emily Cullen-Dunn is currently a special education teacher in a second grade integrated co-teaching class at The Brookside Elementary School in Yorktown, New York.
+Emily Cullen-Dunn has been the Assistant Director of the Art of Teaching Program since 2023.
 She graduated with a dual Bachelor of Arts Degree in Early Childhood Education and Special Education with a concentration in English and Human Development from the University of Vermont.
-She also received her Master’s in Childhood Special Education: Learning Disabilities from Hunter College.
-She taught in early childhood classrooms at a small pre-school in Manhattan before transitioning to work at a Title 1 public school teaching grades Kindergarten through second grade in Harlem.
-She has presented on Emotionally Responsive Practices, Trauma Informed Teaching and Project-based learning.
-Emily is passionate about creating inclusive class communities that foster creativity, problem solving, and critical thinking.
+She received her Master’s in Childhood Special Education: Learning Disabilities from Hunter College.
+Emily has taught in early childhood classrooms in rural, suburban and urban settings before transitioning to work at a Title 1 public school teaching grades Kindergarten through second grade in Harlem.
+Most recently, she has worked as a special education teacher in a second grade integrated co-teaching classroom in a Westchester public school.
+Emily has presented on Emotionally Responsive Practices, Trauma Informed Teaching and Project-based learning.
+She was a Prospect Archives Practitioner Fellow in 2019.
+Emily is an adjunct faculty member at Westchester Community College in the Early Childhood Program.
+Emily is passionate about creating inclusive class communities that foster play, creativity, problem solving, and critical thinking.
 She believes that schools should be a place to ignite curiosity and use authentic experiences to construct knowledge.

 MSEd Art of Teaching